denten-books/plain-text/5-chapter.md

 [@peirce_consequences_1868, 156; also quoted in @weel_changing_2012, 14-5].
-This short piece on "some consequences of four incapacities," concludes with a tantalizing proposition, that, at the end of the nineteenth century, anticipates trends in philosophy of mind and knowledge at the end of the twentieth and in the beginning of the twenty-first.
+This short piece on "some consequences of four incapacities," concludes with a tantalizing proposition, that, at the end of the nineteenth century, anticipates the turn towards extended cognition in the second half of the twentieth.
 Peirce writes:

 > For as the fact that every thought is an external sign, taken in conjunction with the fact that life is a train of thought, proves that man is a